 In 2017, the DHE contracted the University of Massachusetts Donahue Institute (UMDI) to conduct an independent evaluation of the campus GPA pilots (Appendix B).
 The primary purpose of this evaluation was to assess the impact of these strategies on the rate of recent high school graduates who successfully completed their first college-level mathematics course within two years of enrollment; the provision of campus-level services to recent high school graduates enrolled in developmental mathematics education courses; and the perspectives of students, faculty, administrators, and others with regard to the implementation of these strategies.
-A summary of the evaluation and the Department's response can be found in a later section of this report.
+A summary of the evaluation and the Department's response can be found in AAC 19-08.